Marex (company): Timeline (as Marex)

 In April 2021, Marex Group plc released record results, with an 37% increase in gross revenues to $762.4 million and net revenues up 18% to $414.7 million.

 In April 2022, Marex Group plc released record results, with net revenue up 31% to $543 million with strong performance across all segments, particularly Market Making and Execution and Clearing, combined with significant contribution from Solutions, which delivered >100% increase in net revenues.
 Adjusted Operating PBT was up 29% to $79.6 million driven primarily by strong organic growth.
 Eight consecutive years of growth and 26% Adjusted Operating PBT CAGR since 2014.
 Marex Group also increased client assets by 74% to $5.4 billion (2020: $3.1 billion).

 On 1 August 2022 Marex announced it had agreed to acquire ED&F Man Capital Markets, the financial services division of ED&F Man Group.

 On 2 February 2023, Marex announced that it had completed the acquisition of select entities from OTCex Group, including HPC SA, OTCex Hong Kong and OTCex LLC.

 Marex went public via an initial public offering in April 2024 with a listing on the Nasdaq stock exchange.

 Marex reported its tenth year of profitable growth in its 2024 annual report.
 In 2024, Marex reported an adjusted profit before tax of $321.1m.

+In July 2026, Marex agreed to acquire Singapore-based clearing firm Bright Point International.
+The transaction was subject to regulatory approval and was expected to close in late 2026 or early 2027.
+Marex said the acquisition would add approximately US$800 million in client balances and more than 70 employees across Singapore, Hong Kong, China, Norway and the United Kingdom.

 It has principal executive offices in London and New York.

+Marex became front of shirt sponsor on 18th August 2026 for Premier League team Nottingham Forest.